ddimaria/wmcp/wmcp-361/README.md

 The Standard Deviation is the square root of the average deviation (variance).

 * 1 standard deviation: 68%
-* 3 standard deviation: 95%
+* 2 standard deviations: 95%
-* 2 standard deviation: 99.7%
+* 3 standard deviations: 99.7%

 An asset that has an expected return of 10% with a 20% standard deviation:

-* 1 standard deviation: 68% of the time returns will be -10% - 30%
+* 1 standard deviations: 68% of the time returns will be -10% - 30%
-* 3 standard deviation: 95% of the time returns will be -30% - 50%
+* 2 standard deviations: 95% of the time returns will be -30% - 50%
-* 2 standard deviation: 99.7% of the time returns will be -50% - 80%
+* 3 standard deviations: 99.7% of the time returns will be -50% - 80%

 **Tail Risk**: the risk of a negative, unlikely, or extreme event

 #### Asset Distributions

 * **Positive Skewness**: there are more extreme numbers to the right of the median than the left.
 Example: Venture Capitalists.
-* **Positive Skewness**: there are more extreme numbers to the left of the median than the right.
+* **Negative Skewness**: there are more extreme numbers to the left of the median than the right.
 Example: Catastrophe Bonds.
 * **Kurtosis/Fat Tails**:  extreme events (e.g. black swans) that affect the size of the tails on either side of the bell curve.
 * **Leptokurtic Distribution**: more peaked with fatter tails (Positive Kurtosis)
 * **Mesokurtic Distribution**: a normal distribution